factorial-io/tobey/README.md

   ]
 ```

+### Output Methods

+Tobey currently supports one output method.

-### Using Webhook to state where results should go
+#### Using Webhook to state where results should go

+With this output method tobey doesn't store any results by itself.
+It instead forwards
+the results to a configured webhook endpoint.
 [Webhooks](https://mailchimp.com/en/marketing-glossary/webhook) are a technique to notify other services about a result, once its ready.

 Once the crawlwer has results for a resource, it will deliver them to a webhook,
 if one is configured via the `webhook` key.
 Using the `data` key you can pass